"The greatest gift you can give another is the purity of your attention" – Richard Moss

 You may be feeling stuck in a particular aspect of your life or be experiencing an underlying sense of unhappiness or anxiety.
 Or perhaps you want to work through something that's happened in the past.
 Or maybe you just want to get to know yourself better.

 I take a creative, proactive approach to counselling to help you find a way forwards and support you becoming the person you want to be and living the life you want to lead.
-I draw on humanistic, psychodynamic and mindfulness-based approaches to tailor my way of working to suit your particular needs.
+I draw on psychodynamic and mindfulness-based approaches as well as schema therapy, to tailor my way of working to suit your particular needs.

-I work with a range of issues in particular: anxiety, depression, stress, sexual and gender identity, relationships, long-term health conditions and chronic pain.
+I work with a range of issues in particular: anxiety, depression, addiction, stress, sexual and gender identity, psychosexual issues, relationships, long-term health conditions and chronic pain.